ttok002/dex-sniper/README.md

 # To do

 * Optimize: compute gas manually?
 * Optimize: input nonce manually?
+Yes!
 * Optimize: continuous listening for snipes
 * Debug: printSwapReceipt should include swapped amounts from event
 * Refactor: how to simplify tasks with common args?